 The sitcom I Love Lucy (1951-1957) was TV’s first mega-hit.
 It won five Emmys and was ranked the #1 TV show in America four out of its six seasons.

-The central characters were Lucy and Ricky Ricardo, played by real-life couple Lucille Ball (b.
-1911 in New York) and Desiderio “Desi” Arnaz (b.
-1917 in Cuba).
+The central characters were Lucy and Ricky Ricardo, played by real-life couple Lucille Ball (born in New York in 1911) and Desiderio “Desi” Arnaz (born in Cuba in 1917).

 Ricky worked as a singer and bandleader at the Tropicana nightclub, while Lucy was a housewife on a quest for show business fame who “concocted hilarious (and ultimately doomed) schemes to finagle her way out of the kitchen and into the limelight.”

-Though the show ended in 1957, and a modified version called The Ford Lucille Ball-Desi Arnaz Show kept the characters on the air for several more years.
+Though the original show ended in 1957, a modified version called The Ford Lucille Ball-Desi Arnaz Show kept the characters on the air for several more years.

 So did I Love Lucy affect U.S. baby names?
 Yes, though not as much as one might expect, given its popularity.